The symbolism behind wedding flowers and bridal bouquets

 Flowers may only bloom for a short time, but taking the time to learn about the meaning of your flowers will help make memories to last a lifetime.

-Thanks to our friends at The Bouqs Co. for all their help and inspiration!
+Thanks to our friends at The Bouqs Co. for their help in preparing this article and for providing the photography of their stunning bouqets inspiration!